muv_logo_white_icon

 Are you thinking - "Why me, I can’t handle this, nothing will be the same…" You’re not alone:

 A new medical diagnosis can come with a heavy burden of emotions, questions, and concerns.
-Whether it’s a chronic illness or a sudden health crisis, the news can be overwhelming and leave you feeling powerless.
+Whether it’s a new medical diagnosis like cancer, Multiple Sclerosis, or Parkinson’s disease, a chronic illness, or another sudden health crisis, the news can be overwhelming and leave you feeling powerless.
 Many different feelings might arise such as guilt, sadness, shock and even relief that there is an explanation for your symptoms.
 It is natural to feel a range of emotions after receiving such news.
 The impact of a diagnosis can be far-reaching and affect all aspects of life, including work, relationships, and your overall sense of purpose.
 It is important to remember that all these feelings are very normal and part of the process when someone has been diagnosed with a medical illness.

 Find Ways to Cope with your Diagnosis